Alternate Rogue: Expanded

 7th-level Skinchanger Archetype feature

-Elder magic suffuses your Wild Shapes.
-Your natural weapon attacks in Beast Shape count as magical for overcoming both resistance and immunity to nonmagical attacks.
+Elder magic suffuses your Wild Shape.
+Your Natural Weapon attacks in Beast Shape count as magical for overcoming both Resistance and Immunity to nonmagical attacks.

 Bestial Physique